 No matter how much I want there to be, and no matter how many wacky sites and books I’ve come across, there is no quick fix to clearing debt.
 It’s just hard work and determination.
 It won’t happen overnight but what can happen overnight is the determination to do something about it and the ability to change your own mindset.

 13. You can make a positive out of a negative

 Being in debt has nearly ruined us.
-It caused arguments, stopped us being able to feed our children properly, stopped us eating a proper meal on a daily basis and made me question why I even get out of bed.
+It caused arguments, stopped us from being able to feed our children properly, stopped us from eating a proper meal on a daily basis and made me question why I even get out of bed.

 But, at the same time, because of debt, I have woken up to living.

 I have grown up.
 I have connected with my wife and communicated with her in better and more meaningful ways.
 I play with my children and give them my time, not fobbing them off with gifts instead of daddy time.

 If I had to do it all again then don’t get me wrong I wouldn’t want to live a life of debt, but it has given me so many things that I would never have gained if I didn’t have it.